DomDomHaas/portfolio-next/public/content/projects/deru.md

-## DERU - The Art of Cooperation

 After graduation in Game Design at the ZHdK, I’ve developed [DERU – The Art of Cooperation](https://www.deru.ch).
-It is a cooperative puzzle game that mixes eye catching abstract art with mind bending puzzles to a unique gaming experience.
 It won +10 Awards, including Best Swiss Game 2017 and was self-published in Nov.
 2018.

 ### Game Design